jahid114/layout-chart-map-app/README.md

+# Live

+## link

+Go to the [https://layout-chart-map-app.vercel.app/](https://layout-chart-map-app.vercel.app/) to see the project live.

+# Run code Locally

 ## Download the source code

 In order to run the project in the local environment you should download the source code or you could copy the "url" and use the following command